 Ocracoke’s beach has attracted increasing national attention as it worked its way up Dr. Beach’s acclaimed list of Best Beaches.
-In 2007, Ocracoke became America’s #1 Beach!
-The wide, sandy beach is clean, and there are plenty of spots where, with a little effort, you can enjoy it undisturbed by others.
+In 2007 Ocracoke became America’s #1 Beach, according to Dr. Beach!
+The wide beach is clean and there are plenty of spots where, with a little effort, you can enjoy it undisturbed by others.
 The ocean reaches high temperatures of 85 F in the summer and can adopt the clear aquamarine hues of tropical waters when the conditions are right.
 Board sports, surf fishing, swimming, shelling, reading and napping are all popular beach pastimes.
 The 16 miles of oceanfront beach are part of the Cape Hatteras National Seashore and are free of development.
 Pets are welcome but must be on a 6' leash at all times.

-The 2016 annual permit, which costs $120 per vehicle, will be valid from the date of purchase through December 31, 2016.
-Weeklong permits, valid for 7 consecutive days, cost $50.
-Those who purchase a permit will be required to watch a 7-minute educational video at one of the park’s visitor centers.
-The ORV permit offices are open seven days a week, 8 a.m. to 4:30 p.m. year-round except Christmas Day.
+The annual permit, which costs $120 per vehicle, will now be valid from the date of purchase for one full year.
+10-day permits are valid on date of purchase and cost $50.
+Those who purchase a permit will be required to fill out and sign a form and watch a 7-minute educational video at one of the park’s visitor centers.
+The ORV permit offices are open seven days a week, 9 a.m. to 5 p.m. year-round except Christmas Day.

-Permits can be obtained from any of the Seashore's three permit offices located on:
+Permits can be obtained from any of the Seashore's three permit offices:

-* Bodie Island at the north end of the Coquina Beach parking lot (8101 NC 12 Highway, Nags Head, NC);
+Bodie Island at the north end of the Coquina Beach parking lot (8101 N.C.
+Highway 12, Nags Head

-* Hatteras Island by the Cape Hatteras Lighthouse Visitor Center (46368 Lighthouse Road, Buxton, NC); or
+Hatteras Island by the Cape Hatteras Lighthouse Visitor Center (46368 Lighthouse Road, Buxton)

-* Ocracoke Island by the NPS visitor center (40 Irvin Garrish Highway, Ocracoke, NC).
+Ocracoke Island by the NPS visitor center (40 Irvin Garrish Highway, Ocracoke)

 There are restrooms, changing rooms and a shower facility located at the day use area on Highway 12 just outside the village.
 There are plenty of good spots for those looking for more solitude along the entire beach up to the Hatteras Ferry.
 Look for the paved parking areas, not the sandy shoulder along the highway, for parking your vehicle.